GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/technical/laundry-list.md

 Issue: <https://github.com/GridTools/gt4py/issues/83>

+### Dace bridge caching ♻️

+The OIR -> schedule tree -> SDFG bridge has support for caching the generated (unspecific) SDFG.
+It's used as "online" caching where the first SDFG is always generated (and then written to disk for re-use).
+We could expand this to "offline" caching where we'd fist check if an SDFG exists on disk and use this one if it does.

+### Dependabot for GHA dependencies 🤖

+Dependabot can be used to keep dependencies up to date.
+We could start by letting the bot check versions of GitHub Actions.
+In the `pace` repo, there's even a [dormant `dependabot.yml` config](https://github.com/NOAA-GFDL/pace/blob/develop/.github/dependabot.yml) for updating the submodules.

 ### ✅ Python packaging questions (NDSL, PyFV3, PySHiELD, pace) 🗄️

 We are considering to move to `pyproject.toml`.
 Some questions about developer installs remain.